enyojs/ares-project/hermes/README.md

 ### Dropbox

-**Note:** Dropbox implementation as a back-end is nowhere near to be complete:  currently, only the authentication & authorization is complete, and we have a first version of the `PROPFIND` verb without any caching.

 Ares comes with an Hermes service using your Dropbox account as a storage service.
 Enable this service in the `ide.json` before starting the IDE server:

 	[…]